 secured debt - Debt backed by a mortgage, pledge of collateral, or other lien; debt for which the creditor has the right to pursue specific pledged property upon default.
 Examples include home mortgages, auto loans and tax liens.

 Schedules - Detailed lists filed by the debtor along with (or shortly after filing) the petition showing the debtor's assets, liabilities, and other financial information.
 There are official forms a debtor must use.

 small business case - A special type of chapter 11 case in which there is no creditors' committee (or the creditors' committee is deemed inactive by the court) and in which the debtor is subject to more oversight by the U.S. trustee than other chapter 11 debtors.
 The Bankruptcy Code contains certain provisions designed to reduce the time a small business debtor is in bankruptcy.

-statement of intention - A declaration made by a chapter 7 debtor concerning plans for dealing with consumer debts that are secured by property of the estate.
+statement of intention - A written statement made by a chapter 7 debtor concerning plans for dealing with consumer debts that are secured by property, such as mortgages.

 Transfer - Any mode or means by which a debtor disposes of, or parts with, his/her property.